• Menu

 You with me?
 Great, let’s chat!

 I love lasagna, but I also love to do fun spins on classic dishes.
 So with this recipe, lasagna noodles are replaced by corn tortillas (yes, this dish is totally gluten-free); traditional Mexican flavors like grated cheddar, cilantro, salsa, sweet corn and more stand in for their Italian counterparts; and lean ground turkey and cumin bring added texture and a distinctive taste.
-Another difference is how easy this dish is compared to making a traditional lasagna.
-Thanks to your crock pot, simply chop your ingredients, dump them in the slow cooker and give a stir.
-Your work here is done (and your kitchen will smell heavenly all day).
-And if you’d like you can even simply layer all the ingredients the night before, pop it in the fridge and then turn on your slow cooker the next morning.

 If you live in California, Arizona or Nevada (or want to get a great holiday gift for someone who does) One Potato is offering 100 Days of Real Food families $20 off their first order at checkout with the code REAL20!
 Sign up here!

-And now here’s the Slow Cooker Mexican Lasagna I got you all excited about – enjoy!
+And now here's the Slow Cooker Mexican Lasagna I got you all excited about - enjoy!
+Try this Lasagna Without Ricotta too!

 Slow Cooker Mexican Lasagna